MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/facebook-pages-data-acquisition.md

 ## What’s the reason for this change?

-Starting February 6, 2018, [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] can't provide information about the author because [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] has changed its APIs.
-In the [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] user interface, these authors will be labelled as **Unknown author**.
-Author information for [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] posts will only be available for [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] pages that you administer and provide a page access token to [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)].
+Starting February 6, 2018, [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] can't provide information about the author because [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] has changed its APIs.
+In the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] user interface, these authors will be labelled as **Unknown author**.
+Author information for [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] posts will only be available for [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] pages that you administer and provide a page access token to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 ## Example case: Contoso

 ### Current setup

-Let’s assume the organization *Contoso* currently uses [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] for tracking of their main competitor and to engage with their customers through social channels.
+Let’s assume the organization *Contoso* currently uses [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] for tracking of their main competitor and to engage with their customers through social channels.
 For this they setup search rules for three [!INCLUDE[tn-facebook](../includes/tn-facebook.md)] pages:
 - Contoso
 - Fabrikam
 - Proseware